Ekho-cmd/Maintenance-Tracker-v1.0/README.md

   Output of the unit fluid end type fromt the most recent log entry.

 <img width="745" alt="Scoreboard" src="https://user-images.githubusercontent.com/84663264/119367904-6e761400-bc80-11eb-9581-0c6242e83d0e.png">

+*Parts Sheet:
+  The parts sheet receives input from the "Input" sheet.
+This is purposed for the Parts department to identify unit parts usage for replenishment.

+Date:
+  Output of the date from the "Input" page.

+Well/Stage #:
+  Output of the well identifier and stage number from the "Input" page.

+Unit #:
+  Output of the unit number from the "Input" page.

+Supervisor:
+  Output of the name of the supervisor from the "Input" page.

+Fluid End Type:
+  Output of the fluid end type from the "Input" page.

+Valves:
+  Output of the quantity of valves used from the "Input" page.

+Conventional Seats:
+  Output of the quantity of the conventional seats used from the "Input" page.

+Carbide Seats:
+  Output of the quantity of the carbide seats used from the "Input" page.

+Serial Number:
+  Output of the searial number for carbide seats used from the "Input" page.

 <img width="853" alt="Parts Sheet" src="https://user-images.githubusercontent.com/84663264/119367925-73d35e80-bc80-11eb-82ad-e55244066d83.png">
 <img width="618" alt="Log Sheet" src="https://user-images.githubusercontent.com/84663264/119367940-7635b880-bc80-11eb-8a95-770023ede602.png">
 <img width="636" alt="Search Sheet" src="https://user-images.githubusercontent.com/84663264/119367950-77ff7c00-bc80-11eb-947a-a6ed125b1835.png">